 The Tiki Barn

-The Tiki Barn is a home bar in Phoenix, Arizona who wanted a whimsical tiki chicken for their bar logo.
+This project creates the logo and print assets for The Tiki Barn, a home bar in Phoenix, Arizona who wanted a whimsical tiki chicken for their bar logo.

-When approaching making a chicken tiki, I wanted to create intentional texture and carved lines.
+When approaching making a tiki chicken, I wanted to create intentional texture and carved lines.
 This led me to a favorite of mine - linocut.
-The hope was that this medium would create the texture that is present so often in tiki design - that of carved wood and clay.
+The hope was that this medium would create the texture that is so often present in tiki design - that of carved wood and clay.
 Since carving is so integral to tiki, it seemed an ideal method.